When compared to a pap smear, how does a colposcopy differ?

 DYSIS: Smart Colposcopy

 Innovative technology is known as DYSIS: Smart colposcopy with cervical mapping generates data to assist medical practitioners in quickly detecting cervical abnormalities.
 This technology combines colposcopy with cervical mapping.
-A typical colposcopic examination is carried out by medical experts with a DYSIS smart Colposcope.
+Medical experts carry out a typical colposcopic examination with a DYSIS smart Colposcope.
 Concurrently, the DYSIS proprietary software quantifies acetowhitening changes in an objective manner.
 This data is then displayed on a color-coded DYSIS map.

 The New U Women’s Clinic is the only facility in the neighborhood to offer sophisticated cervical imaging using the DYSIS Ultra system.
 In the event that a Pap smear comes back abnormal, Dr. Fidino and the rest of her staff will employ this cutting-edge digital colposcope with a cervical map to assist in the diagnosis, biopsy, and management of the cervical disease.
 If you have any concerns or queries regarding the process, you are more than welcome to schedule a consultation.